chris1111/SHC-3.8.9b/README.md

 # SHC-3.8.9b Generic shell script compiler
 ### Original Author ➤ [Francisco Javier Rosales García](https://www.datsi.fi.upm.es/~frosal/)

-## How to use SHC Bash Script Compiler on macOS (Two ways available to you)
+## How to use SHC Bash Script Compiler in macOS (Two ways available to you)

 ### You must install the command Line tools to use this program!